Name: John William VANCE

 In 1876 he was appointed as Assistant Registrar of Births, Marriages, and Deaths for West Moreton.
 He was also a storekeeper and had 20 acres of maize under cultivation at Rosewood Gate.
 (4)

-James Foote M. L. A. transferred his selection (Seven L) of 78 acres 2 roods 27 perches to John Vance in May 1877.
-That selection comprised all of the land on the western side of John Street from Railway Street up to Lanefield Road.
+James Foote M. L. A. sold and transferred his selection (Seven L) of 78 acres 2 roods 27 perches to John Vance in May 1877 (see map above).
+That selection comprised the land on the western side of John Street from Railway Street up to Lanefield Road.
 That month John was appointed as one of the trustees of the Walloon general cemetery reserve, a position he held until December, 1879.

-Also in 1877 he donated a piece of land next to the railway station for the Government to sink a well.
-He gave the Primitive Methodist Church half an acre of land as a gift.
+Also in 1877 he donated a piece of land next to the railway station for the Government to sink a well and gave the Primitive Methodist Church half an acre of land as a gift.
 The church building fronted the main road and was opposite Mr. D. Pfrunder’s shop.
+(Now St Luke’s Anglican Church)

-John arranged for a new home to be built for his family on Lot 25 of his estate (2 acres 2 roods 26 perches).
-The land had frontages to John Street and Albert Street and Vance Lane (now Royal George Lane).
+John arranged for a home to be built in town for his family’s use on Lot 25 of his estate (2 acres 2 roods 26 perches).
+The land had frontages to John Street and Albert Street and Vance Lane (Royal George Lane).
 He also expanded his business.

 Mr. J. W. Vance is the local storekeeper, and has found it desirable, owing we suppose to increase of business, to enlarge his premises, a new building being in course of construction.
 He is also the Rosewood postmaster.
 On a piece of land given by this gentleman a well has been sunk by Government at a considerable cost, but no use whatever has been made of it as yet, the water, we were told, being insufficient in quantity and of bad quality.
 Besides cultivating a fair-sized garden, Mr. Vance took a crop of corn and pumpkins off about nine acres of land last season.
 (5)